Macumbafeh/nanotweak/README.md

     * dismount at flightmaster
     * queue for BG when talking to battlemaster
     * accept invites from friends and guildmates
-    * and open bags at vendor, ah, etc.
+    * open bags at vendor, mail, ah, etc.
 * slash - add a bunch of additional /commands:
-    * /clearbars to remove alls spells from actionbars
+    * /clearbars to remove all spells from actionbars
     * /clearquests to remove all quests from the questlog
     * /volume or /vol to change master volume
     * /cameradist or /camera to set max camera distance